Policy last updated

 - supporting a child safe environment in accordance with the Child Safe Standards.

-The Department of Education and Training has worked closely with the Department of Health and DHSV to verify qualifications, registrations and accreditations of the Smile Squad workforce.
+The Department of Education has worked closely with the Department of Health and DHSV to verify qualifications, registrations and accreditations of the Smile Squad workforce.
 DHSV has undertaken work to ensure that all dental professionals working for Smile Squad are appropriately qualified and have the requisite knowledge, skill and expertise to perform their roles and are suitable to work with children.
 DHSV has also ensured all Smile Squad service providers hold appropriate public liability and professional indemnity insurance and a current radiation use licence.

 This means that schools do not have to check documentation regarding licenses, registrations and insurances, including Working with Children Checks (WWCC), when Smile Squad visits.